radiant/radiant-event-calendar-extension/README.md

 2. Find the subscription address of your calendar.
 3. Choose 'new calendar' in the radiant admin menu and enter the address and any authentication information you need to get at it.
 See below for notes about connecting to CalDAV.
 In the case of an ical file you should only need an address.
 Give the calendar a slug, just as you would for a page, and optionally a category.
 Let's say you call it 'test'.
 4. Your calendar should appear in the subscription list.
 Click through to browse its events and make sure everything is as it should be.
-5. Set up a new page at /calendar/ with the type 'Calendar' and fill it with something this:
+5. Set up a new page at /calendar/ with the type 'EventCalendar' and fill it with something this:

 	<div class="event_list">
 	  <r:events:each year="now">